Robotics-Club-IIT-BHU/ROS-SummerCamp21/Task2/Subpart1/README.md

 <h1 align="center">tf</h1>

-In pybullet camp, you found an example of transformation i.e., **euler2quaternion** or **quaternion2euler**.
+In pybullet camp, you found an example of transformation i.e., **euler2quaternion** or **quaternion2euler**, but robotics is not just limited to it.
 To learn more about transformations in real world with robotics see [This video from Maryland University](https://www.youtube.com/watch?v=olmAyg_mrdI&list=PLZgpos4wVnCYhf5jsl2HcsCl_Pql6Kigk&index=2&t=837s)(Although this video is on quadrotors but nearly same math applies in all robotics field.)

 In ROS, there is a seprate package which handles transformations, but one might be thinking...